Support Centre

 8.1.
 Right to be informed

-• their identity and habitual residence or principal place of business;
+• the identity and habitual residence or principal place of business of the data controller or data processor;

 • the purpose of the processing for which the personal data is intended;

-• the existence of the right to object to the intended processing, if the processing of the personal data is obtained for the purposes of direct marketing; and
+• the existence of the right to object to the intended processing if the processing of the personal data is obtained for the purposes of direct marketing;

 8.2.
 Right to access

-Section 30(1)(a) of the Data Protection Act provides that a data subject has the right to obtain from a data controller confirmation of whether or not the data controller has personal data relating to them within a reasonable time, from the time of request, and at a reasonable charge, if any.
+Under Section 30(1)(a) and (b) of the Act, a data subject has a right to obtain from a data controller or data processor confirmation of whether or not they have personal data relating to the data subject.
+Such confirmation must be communicated to the data subject within a reasonable time frame from the time of request and at a reasonable charge, if any.

 8.3.
 Right to rectification